What Does "Nō Ka ʻOi" Mean? 🏆

 noh kah oy

-In Hawaiian grammar, "nō" is an intensive particle that adds emphasis, and "ka ʻoi" literally means "the excellence" or "the best."
-Together, they create a powerful statement of superiority.
+In formal Hawaiian grammar, "nō" is an intensive particle that adds emphasis, and "ka ʻoi" literally means "the excellence" or "the best."
+Together, they create a strong statement of absolute superiority.

 How to Use It